 Sulasol offers to its members a wide variety of services, from scholarships and concert programme planning to reviews and information on foreign festivals and competitions.

 Every five years, Sulasol organizes a festival for amateur musicians, continuing a tradition of over 100 years.
 Choral competitions have been held in connection with the festivals.
-The next festival will be held May 12-14, 20172 in Hämeenlinna.
+The last festival was held in May 2017 in Hämeenlinna.

 Sulasol is involved in many different ways in the activities and daily events of Finnish music life.
 We want to emphasize the fact that amateur music is an essential part of our country’s music life.
 At the same time, we try to bridge the gap that so easily forms between the professional and amateur music worlds.

 SULASOL, or its sub-associations, are members of the following international organizations:

 - NORBUSAM – Rådet för Nordiskt Barn- och Ungdomskårsamarbete (Organization for Nordic Children’s and Youth Choirs)

 - Nordisk Musik Union (Nordic Federation for Amateur Orchestras)

 - Nordisk Damkörsråd (Nordic Association for Female Choirs)

 - Nordisk Sangerforbund (Nordic Association for Male Choirs)

 - Samarbetsrådet för Nordisk Amatörmusik (Joint Committee for Nordic Amateur Music)